 Next, it is important to understand the geometry of SUP paddles.
 Each model has two faces: a power face and a non-power face.
 The power face is the scooped side of the blade that does the pulling.
 It should be facing your body when you are paddling.
 If the blade has an arc, the rounded part of the arc should be facing away from your legs.
 If the blade has a dihedral groove, the pointiest part of the groove should be facing your legs.

 The non-power face or the back face is the side of the paddle that faces away from you, and it is responsible for pushing and powering the reverse stroke.
 It is also the least pointy side of a blade that has a dihedral groove and the most rounded part of the blade if it has an arc shape.
+When selecting a blade type, you need to look at the blade's material, the size of the blade, its offset, and its shape

 The paddles we tested have blades constructed from carbon, nylon or polycarbonate and fiberglass.
 Carbon is a common material that is light and cuts through water softly, but carbon paddles can be expensive.
 Nylon blades are a little more sluggish cutting through the water, but they cost less and are virtually indestructible.
 You don't have to worry about nicks, dings or scratches.
 Fiberglass blades are strong, light and cut through the surface of the water cleanly and easily, but they are relatively thin and can get nicked easily.
 Fiberglass models are usually priced reasonably.
 Carbon models are generally the most expensive but also the lightest.

 Blades generally come in a large ( ~ 91 sq in.) or small ( ~ 83 sq in.) size and either a teardrop or rectangular blade shape.
 Long rectangular blade designs are known to have a more gentle catch that is easier on the body.
+Larger blades give you more power per stroke but require more strength.
+Conversely, smaller blades move through the water easier but offer less power per stroke.

 While researching the many types of paddles available, you might stumble across something called the